gokhantunccan/Chat-Button-By-GT/readme.txt

 == Screenshots ==

-[http://gtestcenter.cf/wp-content/uploads/2021/08/screenshot-1.png 1.With this plugin, you can add a chat button to your website.]
+1. With this plugin, you can add a chat button to your website.
-[http://gtestcenter.cf/wp-content/uploads/2021/08/screenshot-2.png 2.You can customize the chat button you added.]
+2. You can customize the chat button you added.

 == Changelog ==